datajoint/datajoint-python/docs/src/sysadmin/database-admin.md

 ### Self hosting

-In the most basic configuration, the relational database software and DataJoint are installed onto a single computer which is used by an individual user.
+In the most basic configuration, the relational database management system (database server) is installed on an individual user's personal computer.
-To support a small group of users, a larger computer can be used instead and configured for remote access.
+To support a group of users, a specialized machine can be configured as a dedicated database server.
-As the number of users grows, individual workstations can be installed with the DataJoint software and used to connect to a larger and more specialized centrally located database server machine.
+This server can be accessed by multiple DataJoint clients to query the data and perform computations.

-For even larger groups or multi-site collaborations, multiple database servers may be configured in a replicated fashion to support larger workloads and simultaneous multi-site access.
+For larger groups and multi-site collaborations with heavy workloads, the database server cluster may be configured in the cloud or on premises.
 The following section provides some basic guidelines for these configurations here and in the subsequent sections of the documentation.